 The truth is, once your home is clean, if nobody new comes in from the outside, spending more than a half an hour a day on housework is excessive.

 “Right now there’s a legitimate fear of contracting a virus and people are obsessively cleaning not only to kill germs, but because it helps them feel in control during these uncertain times,” says Marcia Kimeldorf, PhD, Director of Clinical Services at the Center for Anxiety in New York City.
 “They think the more they clean, the better they can prevent a loved one from getting COVID-19.
-But the truth is, once your home is clean, if nobody new comes in from the outside, spending more than a half an hour a day on housework is excessive.
-You have to ask yourself when is enough enough?
+But the truth is, once your home is clean, if nobody new comes in from the outside, spending more than half an hour a day on housework is excessive.
+You have should ask yourself: When is enough enough?
 Is there a point after spending the good part of your day cleaning when you can say, ‘Okay, now I am 100% certain nobody will get sick?’
 No!
 That moment will never come.”

 The relief excessive cleaners feel when they complete tasks is self-reinforcing, notes Dr. Kimeldorf.
 “Meaning it reduces anxiety in the short term, but only until you start worrying that things are dirty again, begetting a dangerous never-ending cycle—worry things are dirty, clean, feel better momentarily, worry again, clean, feel better momentarily.”